-In order for the expert's opinion to assist the trier of fact, the expert must do more than simply state a conclusion.6 Thus, where an expert's analysis assumes as true the very question that he is called upon to resolve, it does nothing to assist the jury.7 Further, while an expert may rely, in part, on the findings of other experts, an opinion that merely parrots the findings of another witness or contained in a written report does not assist the jury in understanding the evidence.
+In order for the expert's opinion to assist the trier of fact, the expert must do more than simply state a conclusion.
+Thus, where an expert's analysis assumes as true the very question that he is called upon to resolve, it does nothing to assist the jury.
+Further, while an expert may rely, in part, on the findings of other experts, an opinion that merely parrots the findings of another witness or contained in a written report does not assist the jury in understanding the evidence.
 When a expert does rely on the report of opinion of another expert his report should note that this kind of reliance is consistent with the methodology followed by like experts.
 I.e., if a design engineer relies on a materials engineer's analysis the design engineer's report should note that this kind of reliance is what real world engineers do in private practice - not just in litigation settings.
-It is the jury's role to make credibility determinations, so an expert's opinion, solely commenting on the opinion of another, also does not assist the trier of fact.8
+It is the jury's role to make credibility determinations, so an expert's opinion, solely commenting on the opinion of another, also does not assist the trier of fact.

 Keep in mind, however, that expert testimony need not be "complicated" in order to assist the trier of fact.
-For example, the Eight Circuit Court of Appeals rejected the defendant's challenge to the plaintiff's forensic accounting expert on the grounds that he "made only simple mathematical calculations" which the defense maintained the jury would be able to perform if simply provided a calculator and some writing tools.
-The court noted that what is simple to one person may be quite difficult for another.9 As long as the testimony will serve to aid those jurors for whom the information is not already known, the expert should not be struck on the grounds that the opinion is too pedestrian.
+For example, the Eight Circuit Court of Appeals recently rejected the defendant's challenge to the plaintiff's forensic accounting expert on the grounds that he "made only simple mathematical calculations" which the defense maintained the jury would be able to perform if simply provided a calculator and some writing tools.
+The court noted that what is simple to one person may be quite difficult for another.
+As long as the testimony will serve to aid those jurors for whom the information is not already known, the expert should not be struck on the grounds that the opinion is too pedestrian.

-E. Are There Any "Skeletons" to Consider?
+D. Are There Any "Skeletons" to Consider?

 Some of the problems that your expert may face have nothing to do with the opinions offered in your case per se; but may come up as a result of the testimony the expert has given in the past.
 It is very important that you determine if the expert has ever offered opinions that may be deemed inconsistent with the opinions offered in your case.
 It is also important to show that the opinions of all experts you offer are consistent with each other.
 When experts have conflicting opinions, it easy for courts to find that none of them are reliable.
 Before offering the opinions of any expert, you must vet the opinions, as well as the expert himself carefully.
-There are many sources to do this, not the least of which is to review all of the expert 's writings on the topic, as well as his or her prior testimony (in federal court, the expert must provide a list of all testimony offered in the previous four years - review that list and obtain the testimony, just as you would for the defense expert).
-Consider whether the expert has applied this same methodology before.
+There are many sources to do this, not the least of

-6 "Rule 704 does not allow expert opinions containing 'legal conclusion," not because they involve an ultimate issue, but because they do not assist the treir of fact and are not 'otherwise admissible."
+"Rule 704 does not allow expert opinions containing 'legal conclusion," not because they involve an ultimate issue, but because they do not assist the treir of fact and are not 'otherwise admissible."
 Richman v.
 Sheahan, 415 F.Supp.2d 929, 945 n.15 (N.D.
-Ill.
+III.
 2006).